reganto/check-captcha/README.md

 If you have improvements or bug fixes:

-* Fork the repository on GitHub
+* Fork the repository on GitHub or GitLab
-* File an issue for the bug fix/feature request in GitHub
+* File an issue for the bug fix/feature request in GitHub or GitLab
 * Create a topic branch
 * Push your modifications to that branch
 * Send a pull request